Austin Slater Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks second in MLB.

-- The Braves have a 3.80 team ERA that ranks third across all league pitching staffs.
+- The Braves' 3.79 team ERA ranks third across all MLB pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (132 total, one per game).
+- Braves pitchers combine to surrender 133 home runs (one per game), the least in the league.

-- In his last time out on Sunday, the lefty threw 5 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering nine hits.
+- The left-hander last pitched on Saturday, June 24 against the Cincinnati Reds, when he went 3 2/3 innings, allowing four earned runs while giving up seven hits.

-- In nine games this season, the 29-year-old has an ERA of 2.83, with 8.5 strikeouts per nine innings.
-Opponents are hitting .264 against him.
+- In nine games this season, the 25-year-old has an ERA of 5.00, with 5 strikeouts per nine innings.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.